 I love this quote from Kevin O'Leary.
-While the quote refers to investing in a business, the same can be said about money you invest in marketing properly.
+While the quote refers to investing in a business, the same can be said about the money you invest in marketing properly.

-Blogging, eBooks, white papers, webinars, social media, conversion optimization, PPC, SEO, podcasts, live streaming, among other things takes time to get rolling.
+Blogging, eBooks, white papers, webinars, social media, conversion optimization, PPC, SEO, podcasts, and live streaming, among other things, takes time to get rolling.
 But for every dollar you invest, as long as you stay the course, you should see a return in total revenue, as well as decreased costs in other departments.

 Now, can you do some of the tactics above and not do “inbound marketing” and still have success?
 Maybe yes, maybe no. I guess it depends on what your definition of success is.
 Using the inbound marketing methodology forces you to think things through, and plan for the results you want, and keep you on the path to success.

 Marketing your business properly, through inbound marketing, should be your religion.
 Period.

 All of the above is assuming that you have a marketable product, something someone will want, or you will teach why they want it.
 If you have a bad product or provide a bad customer experience, there are not a lot of things you can do to get your return on investment back.

 I hope I was able to make clear here the difference between expense vs investment when it comes to inbound marketing vs traditional or un-tracked marketing.
 Otherwise known as wasting your money.

 There is obviously so much more to this story than I have time to write here, but basically, inbound marketing is like farming.
 The better your soil, the more you plant seeds, the more your water and fertilize, the better your harvest will be.
 While some may just plant that tomato plant in the backyard for fun, the serious farmers of the world have a system that they follow, and they know the results they will get.